-According to the reports in Hindustan Times, Using algorithms and specialised software, the firm Riskpro Management Consulting, has calculated that the total loan outstanding with banks that these 10,147 companies have, and it amounts to a staggering ₹48 lakh crore.
+According to the reports in Hindustan Times, Using algorithms and specialized software, the firm Riskpro Management Consulting, has calculated that the total loan outstanding with banks that these 10,147 companies have, and it amounts to a staggering ₹48 lakh crore.

-Regtechtimes analysis reveals that some of the biggest nonperforming assets of Indian banking sector are associated with the politicians.
+Similarly, Regtechtimes analysis reveals that some of the biggest nonperforming assets of Indian banking sector are associated with the politicians.

 In addition to the details mentioned in the election affidavits of politicians, the specialised software based on algorithms and predictive analytics developed in-house, utilizes parameters such as names of firms, email ids, common addresses, and other such identifiers information.